 The new Washington Group/UNICEF module covers children between 2 and 17 years of age and assesses speech and language, hearing, vision, learning (cognition and intellectual development), mobility and motor skills, emotions and behaviours.
 To better reflect the degree of disability, each area is assessed against a rating scale.
 The purpose is to identify a subpopulation of children who are at greater risk than other children of the same age or who are experiencing limited social participation.
 The set of questions is intended for use in national household surveys and censuses.

 To date, cognitive testing of the module has been completed in Belize, India, Montenegro, Oman and the United States of America.
-Field-testing is ongoing and has already taken place in two countries.
+Field-testing is ongoing and has already taken place in two countries, with the last stage of field-validation currently taking place in Serbia.

 To accompany the new module, UNICEF and the Washington Group are also working to develop and draft all the necessary background documentation, including tabulation plans, templates for reporting, instructions for interviewers and training materials.
-The goal is to have the final version of the module and the implementation manual ready for actual data collection by the end of 2014.
+The goal is to have the final version of the module and the implementation manual ready for actual data collection by the beginning of 2016.

 The Washington Group and UNICEF are also working on the development of a survey module to assess the school environment and participation.
 The goal is to measure the barriers and facilitators to education experienced by children with disabilities.
 The module will complement the new questionnaire mentioned above on functional limitations.
 Together, they will provide a comprehensive measurement of disability – assessing functional limitations as well as a child’s interaction with the environment.

-A MANUAL FOR DATA COLLECTION ON DISABILITY IN CHILDREN
+A MANUAL FOR THE PRODUCTION OF STATISTICS ON CHILDREN WITH DISABILITIES

 UNICEF is currently working on the development of a general manual that will provide guidance for countries considering collecting data on children with disabilities.
 The manual discusses conceptual and theoretical issues related to measuring disability.
 It also reviews methods that have previously been used to assess disability in children, particular in low-resource settings.
 Considerations for designing, planning and implementing a child disability data collection effort will be included.
 The overall goal is to help countries develop their own programme for gathering sound and comparable data on child disability.
-The manual is expected to be ready by the end of 2014.
+A first draft has already been completed and it is undergoing further validation and review.
+The manual is expected to be released in 2016.

 Durkin, M.S., et al., ‘Validity of the Ten Questions Screen for Childhood Disability: Results from population-based studies in Bangladesh, Jamaica and Pakistan’, Epidemiology, vol. 5, 1994, pp. 283─289.